xboysms/ubs-dealer-portal/README.md

 # Next Topic or questions
 1. multiple reducer or state: the use case should be to work with multiple objects.
 In this case, how to set that up?

+# Saga effect
+1. Fork:  performs a non-blocking operation on the function passed.
+1. Take:  pauses until action received.
+1. Race:  runs effects simultaneously, then cancels them all once one finishes.
+1. Call:  runs a function.
+If it returns a promise, pauses the saga until the promise is resolved.
+1. Put:  dispatches an action.
+1. Select:  Runs a selector function to get data from the state
+1. takeLatest:  means we are going to execute the operations, then return only the results of the last one call.
+If we trigger several cases, it’s going to ignore all of them except the last one.
+1. takeEvery:  will return results for all the calls triggered.